- BUILDING MAINTENANCE

-D. Accessibility improvements within the Hillside and Terrace Apartment complexes will provide new sidewalks and ramps, linking accessible apartments and all outdoor gathering spaces.
+D. Accessibility improvements within the Hillside and Terrace Apartment complexes has provided new sidewalks and ramps, linking accessible apartments and all outdoor gathering spaces.
 A new gathering space has been developed for the Terrace Apartment community.

-E. To improve drainage and increase access the southwest corner of the Quad will be enhanced with new drainage ponds, plantings beds and paths.
+E. To improve drainage and increase access the southwest corner of the Quad has been enhanced with new drainage ponds, plantings beds and paths.